Community Conservation Grant

 Our grant provides flexible support for:

-• Conservation Activities – project-specific costs that protect and restore coastal ecosystems (coral reefs, seagrass beds, mangroves) and the species that depend on them.
+Conservation Activities – project-specific costs that protect and restore coastal ecosystems (coral reefs, seagrass beds, mangroves), the species that depend on them, and the coastal communities that rely on these habitats.

 Given the interconnected nature of ecosystems, we support efforts addressing habitats, species, and key threats, always with an emphasis on engaging local communities in protection and restoration.